Sewing Machines

 • Updates frequently available with manufacturers often providing yearly improvements.

 • Depending on model, embroidery might range from 100x100mm up to 360x240mm.
+However, this seems to increase every year.

 • Usually have full range of feet for most functions.